 Medications used to treat arrhythmias depend on the type of arrhythmia and potential complications.
 Such drugs are often referred to as anti-arrhythmias that may be prescribed if you have tachycardia (fast heart rate).
 The medications are used to correct the rhythm of your heart.
 They work to restore a normal heart rhythm by changing the electrical current that makes your heartbeat.
 Most of these medications are available as pills and are typically used for long-term treatment.
 The most prescribed drugs in this class are:

 Beta-blockers make your heart work less, reducing the workload on your heart.
-This lowers not only the blood pressure but also the blood pressure.
+This lowers not only the blood pressure but also the heart rate.
 If your heart is weak, certain beta-blocker drugs can work to protect your heart and help get it stronger.
 They treat many conditions, including high blood pressure, angina, heart attacks, heart failure, and arrhythmia.
 These medications protect the heart from stress and abnormal heartbeats.

 Yes, there is a medicinal treatment for lowering heart rate.
 Beta-blockers and calcium channel blockers are two common medications that slow racing heart rates.
 These medications have been used for years to treat high blood pressure and coronary artery disease.
 Most people tolerate these well.
 These medications work best when used under the supervision of a doctor.
-An elevated heart rate could indicate a serious medical condition if your doctor determined any underlying condition, for a rapid heart rate in both the moment and over the long run.

 Yes, HIV treatment, also known as antiretroviral therapy or ART, involves drugs as prescribed by your doctor.
 The medications that come under this category work by reducing the amount of HIV in your body and helping you stay healthy for a long period.
 They help to lower viral load, fight infections, and improve the overall quality of life.
 Till now, there is no cure for HIV, but you can control it with HIV therapy.
 Most HIV patients can get the virus under control within six months.
 However, these antiretroviral drugs do not prevent transmitting other sexually transmitted diseases.